The Complete Guide to Contract Law & Negotiation

 The hidden dangers of contract law can sometimes be difficult to envision in a real-world setting.
-Even the best-trained lawyers and most meticulous legal professionals might miss the best wording of an issue from time-to-time.
+Even the best-trained business lawyers and most meticulous legal professionals might miss the best wording of an issue from time-to-time.
 While the stated goal of any contract lawyer or law practice is to help their client seamlessly navigate contract law, the actual goal is a simple exercise in risk management.

 Contract lawyers are experts in the dangerous and nuanced waters of contract law.
 They are also good at identifying risks inherent in the relationship and helping the client think through which party is best suited to bear that risk, including the cost of doing so.
 Therefore, it makes sense to obtain the services of these legal experts in order to avoid hitting an unexpected iceberg and sinking your business.

 In real-world applications, this might look like writing, reviewing, executing, revising, editing, and litigating contracts.

-Helping a buyer or purchaser of goods and services review a standard seller’s contract.
+- Helping a buyer or purchaser of goods and services review a standard seller’s contract.

 Most sellers have a standard contract drafted months or years ago by a contract lawyer that they present to buyers.
 An example of this is an architectural design firm presenting a developer with a standard AIA contract that has been edited in critical areas that may be an advantage to the seller.

-Helping a seller of goods or services draft a standard contract that ensures a fair exchange of value.
+- Helping a seller of goods or services draft a standard contract that ensures a fair exchange of value.

 As in the previous example of an architecture firm, a contract lawyer can help the architectural practice draft a standard agreement for the delivery of services or update an existing one.

-Because buyers are often at an informational disadvantage, contract lawyers can help protect their interests in contract negotiations.
+- Because buyers are often at an informational disadvantage, contract lawyers can help protect their interests in contract negotiations.